last update 30 August 2010

 |

-at number 76 St Georges Road, Toorak (Melbourne, Australia) - one of the very few grand houses remaining, it was sold in late 2008 and hopefully will be beautifully restored. |
+at number 76 St Georges Road, Toorak (Melbourne, Australia) - one of the very few grand houses remaining, earlier 2008 plans to restore it as a house seem to have evaporated .........
+It was next sold in 2011 and the inevitable sub division plans followed in late 2012 ...

 |